I know now that we never get over great losses; we absorb them, and they carve us into different, often kinder, creatures.

 - Because someone will inevitably ask: No, there will NOT be a sequel!
 Six years is enough for any story.
 XP

-- Not enough closure for ya?
-In January 2018 I will host a Q&A on Tumblr and answer any questions about SoaD and the fate of its characters that you may have.
+- In January 2018 I will host a Q&A on Tumblr and answer any questions about SoaD and the fate of its characters that you may have.
 I'll put a link to it in my profile as soon as I've settled on a date.
+(ETA: done!)

 - I'm also planning on one last SoaD fanart contest around the same time.
 Keep an eye on my Tumblr for news!